Liquidsoap’s scripting language

 error.raise(error.not_found, "we could not find your result")

-Finally, we should mention that all the errors should be declared in advance with the function error.register, which takes as argument the name of the new error to register:
+We should also mention that all the errors should be declared in advance with the function error.register, which takes as argument the name of the new error to register:

 myerr = error.register("my_error")